Everyone pees and poops—and that includes hikers, backpackers, climbers, trail runners, and paddlers miles away from a

 - Never burn toilet paper due to the risk of wildfires.
 Large fires have been inadvertently set by individuals who burned their toilet paper outdoors.

 Many popular, high-use areas like Mount Rainier, Mount Shasta, Denali, and Mount Hood require you to pack out your waste.
 Some hikers pack out their poo even when they don't have to, in the interest of trying to make as little impact on the environment as possible.

 Having the proper supplies—mainly a reliable, sanitary receptacle and hand sanitizer—is essential.
-You have several options, from store-bought waste bags to homemade, rudimentary containers.
+You have several options, from store-bought waste bags approved for landfill disposal to homemade bags and containers, which can't be tossed in a landfill.
 (Note: even if you plan to dig and bury, it's a good practice to carry pack-it-out supplies anyway, for emergency circumstances.)

 Cleanwaste Go Anywhere Toilet Kit Wag Bag (Photo: Mike Mineart)

 Pack-it-out bag systems generally utilize one bag you poop directly into and another sturdier, sealable bag in which you deposit and seal the dump.
 These also may be called a "blue bag system," and packing it out referred to as the “blue bag method,” because the bags provided to hikers at Mt.
 Rainier are blue, and Rainier has had a pack-it-out requirement for many years.